-Each one of these factors must be rebutted by the hirer, the contracting entity, to show that the worker was not an employee but a bone fide independent contractor.
+The hirer, the contracting entity, is obligated to show, based on these three factors, that the worker was not an employee but a bone fide independent contractor.

 In May 2019, the U.S. Court of Appeals, Ninth Circuit ruled that Dynamex should be applied retroactively.
 (Vazquez v.
 Jan-Pro Franchising Int’l, Inc., 923 F.3d 575, 586-90 (9th Cir.
 2019)) However, in July the court suspended its decision, granted the defendant’s petition for rehearing, and certified the question of retroactivity to the California Supreme Court to decide the question.